cse110-sp24-group19/final-project/backlogs.md

 ## Accessible and Intuitive Navigation
 *User Story: As a young adult, I want to navigate the interface intuitively in order to maximize my productivity.*
 ### Tasks:

-- [ ] Set up a home page
+- [ ] Set up a home page.
-- [ ] Make sure there is a navigation bar/menu on every page
+- [ ] Make sure there is a navigation bar/menu on every page.
-- [ ] Be able to navigate to the journal/calendar view, goal-setting page, and
+- [ ] Be able to navigate to the journal/calendar view, home page, and goal-setting page.
-- [ ] Make the home page intuitive and clear what each button does
+- [ ] Make the home page intuitive and clear what each button does.